zgompert/TimemaFusion/README.md

 With the latest alignments between *T. knulli* and (i) *T. cristiane* or *T. chumash*, I think we can be confident that this is an inversion.
 At minimum, the individual we sequenced is inversted relative to these species with the inversion corresponding precisely to the PCA SV signal.
 I still need to figure out whether the inverted allele is the RW or C allele and try to date the inversion.

-## Divergence time dating for the SV locus alleles
+## Divergence time dating for the SV locus alleles with beast

 My plan is to determine the divergence time for the two SV alleles (C vs. RW) for the perform locus.
 This can be done in a phylogeneitc context.
 We have a tree from Victor, described in [Riesch_et_al-2017](https://github.com/zgompert/TimemaFusion/files/7738281/Riesch_et_al-2017-Nature_Ecology_.26_Evolution.pdf).
 Doro used this tree for divergence time data of the *Mel-Stripe* [Lindtke et al. 2017](https://onlinelibrary.wiley.com/doi/full/10.1111/mec.14280).
 The key is to use the callibrations from Victor's tree to callibrate a tree with *T. knullia* SV alleles and *T. petita*.
 See the DRYAD code from [Doro](https://datadryad.org/stash/dataset/doi:10.5061/dryad.jt644) and [Victor](https://datadryad.org/stash/dataset/doi:10.5061/dryad.nq67q), along withe Doro's [supplemental material](https://onlinelibrary.wiley.com/action/downloadSupplement?doi=10.1111%2Fmec.14280&file=mec14280-sup-0001-Supinfo.pdf).

-## Divergence dating with beast

 At first, I tried dating the inversion with beast using only *T. knulli* and *T. petita* (the GBS data used for everything else above).
 This did not work well as *T. knulli* was not monophyletic.
 Thus, I added *T. poppensis* and *T. californicum* to the analysis as well.
 Here is what I did.